Akkatecture/Documentation/content/docs/basic_concepts/specifications.md

 ---
 Akkatecture comes with an implementation of the specification pattern which could be used to e.g. make complex business rules easier to read and test.

-To use the specification implementation shipped with EventFlow, simply create a class that inherits from `Specification<>`.
+To use the specification implementation shipped with Akkatecture, simply create a class that inherits from `Specification<>`.

 ```csharp
 public class IsEvenNumberSpecification : Specification<int>